Nice to meet you.

 What I dislike about Zoho Meeting:

-• It’s frustrating that breakout rooms and whiteboards for webinars are only available in premium plans.
+• Breakout rooms and whiteboards for webinars are only available in premium plans.
 These are essential for team collaboration, and I wish they were included at all levels.

 • If my internet connection isn’t perfect, the platform tends to lag or even disconnect sometimes, which can be a real headache during critical meetings.